The character sheet for Puppy in My Pocket: Adventures in Pocketville. Keep in mind this page is currently under construction.

 - Girlish Pigtails: Wears pigtails whenever she's in her school uniform but drops them for her standard "hair-down" look whenever she's wearing her everyday outfits.

-- Limited Wardrobe: She only has five different sets of outfits: her school uniform, her everyday outfits, and her nightwear.
+- Limited Wardrobe: She only has five different sets of outfits: her school uniform and her four everyday outfits.
 All of them except for the uniform has a recurring pink-and-yellow scheme.

 - Lions and Tigers and Humans...
 Oh, My!: She's the only human among the Pocketville denizens (who are civilized animals).